rolemadelen/minimalist-blog/src/post/resume-of-success.md

 ### 2020

 - _"What?!
 I'm now an elementary school language teacher?"_ I began my new role as a teacher, embracing the opportunity to inspire and educate young minds.
-- Initiated a personal challenge known as the "miracle morning," committing to a routine of productive and positive activities each morning until achieving my goal of securing a job as a frontend engineer.
+- Initiated a personal challenge known as the "miracle morning," committing to a routine of productive and positive activities each morning until achieving my goal of securing a job as a front-end developer.

 ### 2021

 - _"What?
-I'm officially a frontend engineer?!"_ I passed the interview and received a job offer.
+I'm officially a front-end developer?!"_ I passed the interview and received a job offer.
-- Bid farewell to the world of education as I embarked on my first day as a professional engineer.
+- Bid farewell to the world of education as I embarked on my first day as a professional developer.

 ### 2022